 How to buy Pfizer shares, a step-by-step guide

-Buying shares in Pfizer is a simple process, even for the most inexperienced investor.
+Nowadays, investing in a company is a simple process, even for the most inexperienced investor.
 The following list explains the steps you need to take to complete your investment.

 - Choose a broker.
-In order to buy Pfizer stock, you will need to use an online brokerage platform.
+To get started, you need to use an online brokerage platform.
 There are many different options to choose from, each with their own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.

 - Deposit funds.
 Log into your broker account and select the option to deposit funds.
 Depending on your broker you’ll have a variety of payment options available; most brokers accept bank transfers and debit card payments, but not all accept e-wallets such as PayPal.
 Select your preferred payment method and deposit the amount of money you wish to invest in Pfizer shares.

 - Place an order for PFE stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for Pfizer’s ticker symbol (PFE) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+Now navigate to the stocks section of your chosen broker.
+Here, you can search for Pfizer’s ticker symbol (PFE) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the number of shares you wish to purchase and place your order.

 - Execute your order.
 Once you have placed your order, your broker will automatically execute it for you and your Pfizer shares will be listed in your account.
 Congratulations, you’ve just bought shares in Pfizer!
 Explore Invezz for information on how to invest in other stocks.